 Temperature Range: Up to 450 degrees | Size: 1.25 inches

 Best Pro-Level: ghd Contour Professional Performance Crimper

 Hands down, one of the best things about this crimping iron is that it automatically switches off after 30 minutes—meaning you won’t find yourself in constant stress over whether or not you turned it off.
-Add a boost of volume and texture without damaging your hair, thanks to advanced ceramic technology.
-One user recommends crimping the roots for instant volume—no backcombing necessary.
+Boost your volume and texture without damaging your hair thanks to advanced ceramic technology.
+One user recommends crimping the roots for instant volume—no back-combing necessary.